-Songwriter Showcase at Natalie’s presents Thor Platter, Rocco Siriano, and Chris Milam in concert.
+Songwriter Showcase at Natalie’s presents Thor Platter, Rocco Siriano, and Craig Heath (filling in for Chris Milam, who had to cancel due to unforeseen circumstances) in concert.
 Hosted by Eric Gnezda, this series, held the last Thursday of each month, features the finest regional and national singer-songwriters performing “in-the-round” in a wide range of styles, from Grammy and Kerrville winners, to the best up-and-coming songwriters.

 Thor Platter, originally from Buffalo, NY, writes and performs music that Scene Magazine hails as “Americana roots rock and soulful good vibes.”
 Now based in Cleveland, Thor sports gentle, affecting vocals – which have earned him numerous comparisons to Willie Nelson – carried along freely by the accompaniment of rollicking banjo and harmonica.
 “The tradition and history of American music have influenced me my entire life; it encompasses many sounds and styles from many different eras,” he explains.